liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 ### Developer Experience

 In addition to the new headless capabilities that are provided on
-@product-ver@, improvements to developer tools and the developer experience has been made.
+@sharepoint-ver@, improvements to developer tools and the developer experience has been made.
 These tools help developers accelerate time to market and tailor the platform for your business needs.

 #### Upgrade Tool

 A revamped Upgrade Tool simplifies the upgrade process from previous versions of
-@product@.
+@sharepoint@.
 This all-in-one tool allows system administrators to reduce the time spent troubleshooting by helping them plan their upgrade process for database migrations, checking properties, and restarting failed upgrades.